 Chairman of Editorial Board

-Doctor of Law , Professor, Professor of the Moscow Higher School of Economics and of the Moscow State University.
+Doctor of Legal Sciences, Professor, Head of Centre of Foreign Legislation and Comparative Law (ILCL).
 Research interests: international and European Human Rights law, comparative constitutional law, anthropology, and ethnology law.
 Anatoly Kovler is a former judge of the European Court of Human Rights (1999-2012).
 He is the author of more than 200 scientific publications and several books, including “The Historical Form of Democracy: the Problems of Political and Legal Theory” (1991), “Anthropology of Law” (2002), European Integration : Federalist Project.
 Moscow 2016 ( in press).
 Anatoly Kovler is a member of the editorial boards of “Human Rights.
 Practice of the European Court of Human Rights”, “Law and Culture (“Droit et Cultures”) (Paris), “International Journal of Constitutional Law” (Washington, DC) and other journals.
 He is the corresponding member of the International Academy of Comparative Law and a member of the International Association of Anthropology of Law, a member of the Italian Society of Elections Research and member of other scientific societies.

 Professor of Constitutional Law at the University of Warsaw (Poland).
 Former Judge of the European Court of Human Rights (2002-2012).
 Former Judge of the Constitutional Tribunal of the Republic of Poland (1993 -2001).
 Member of the Polish Association of the Constitutional Law (headed it in 2001 – 2003).
 Member of editorial boards of several Polish, American and French journals.
 The author of more than 250 publications on Polish and comparative constitutional law, which were published in different languages.
 Among his numerous publications should be mentioned “The Supreme Court of the United States of America” (1982 in Polish), “Constitutional Courts in the Western Europe” (1987 in Polish), “Commentary on the Constitution of the Republic of Poland” (five editions from 1999 to 2007 in Polish), “Polish Constitutional Law” (2003, 2007 in Polish).